 Developmental editing is concerned with improving the overall structure of a piece, not than the mechanical aspect of a piece.
 There are no set rules when it comes to developmental editing; it usually depends on the experiences, instincts, reading habits, and skill of the editor.
 This is why a writer should never do this himself, it should be done by an editor who would be able to offer fresh perspectives to the work.

-Also, books that didn’t go through this process as usually unnecessarily worded, unfocused, and sometimes difficult to read.
+Also, books that have not gone through this process are usually unnecessarily worded, unfocused, and sometimes difficult to read.

 The process of developmental editing is divided into two basic forms:

 1. EDITORIAL LETTERS: This is the first process when it comes to the process of developmental editing.
 This process does not involve making specific changes in a manuscript.
 Instead, it is concerned with suggesting larger changes, that is suggesting new plot sequences, new characters, or even telling a writer to remove a certain subplot.
 This is a critique of a piece, a bird-eye view critique which suggests necessary changes in a manuscript.
 Also, an editorial letter is usually around 3-5 pages, but in several cases, writers have been given editorial letters of 10-15 pages.